arc-bphc/arc-iot/arc-iot.md

 Type-1 bombs **must** be quarantined right after defusing them.
 If another RFID tag is scanned before defusing it, the bomb will 'explode' (i.e., it cannot be defused again) and a penalty will be imposed.

 Type-2 and Type-3 bombs do not have this restriction.
 Nevertheless, if **any** bomb is Armed (not defused) when moved, the bomb will explode and penalty points be awarded.

+Each team gets a total of 5 minutes to get as many points as they can.

+#### Knockout Round

+After the individual rounds for all the teams are completed, the top four teams are selected for the Knockout Round.

+The rules regarding bomb defusal is the same as in the Individual round.
+However, in the Knockout Round, two teams play at once.
+One team gets 5 minutes to set the bombs in the arena and the other team gets 5 minutes to defuse these bombs.
+After this, the teams setting the bombs and defusing the bombs are reversed.
+The team with the highest cumulative score of setting and defusing wins.

 ### Rules and Guidelines